martinnirtl/otel-demo/compose/README.md

 ## 2. Configure the Deployment

-Before we can launch our container, we need to configure the following variables.
-You can simple copy the content from **.env-sample** or below and create a file named **.env** next to the **docker-compose.yaml** in this folder.
+Before we can launch our containers, we need to configure the following variables.
+You can simple copy the file **.env-sample** or copy the snippet from below and create a file named **.env** next to the **docker-compose.yaml** in this folder (compose dir).

 ```env
 OS_TYPE=unix